amr-mnrashad/PageRank/README.md

 - Personal Care Appliances

 Each one contains one notebook and 3 csv files.
 The three csv file are the PageRank scores, I have saved them so that it would be easier to visualize when needed and also to be able to visualize all of the scores.
-The notebook in each folder is exactly the same, the only difference is the name of the csv file on which the code processes.
+The notebook in each folder is exactly the same, the only difference is the name of the CSV file on which the code operates.